BeatTogether/BeatTogether/README.md

 ## Features
 * Private server free from Beat Saber official; allowing Quest to play freely on modded installs
 * Crossplay between all compatible platforms
-* Custom songs between platforms (With MultplayerExtensions installed)
+* Custom songs between platforms
-* 10 Player lobbies (If you also have [MultiplayerExtensions](https://github.com/Zingabopp/MultiplayerExtensions#installation)) **This Feature is EXPERIMENTAL.
-For optimal experience its recommended to stick with 5 players.**
+* 10 Player lobbies
 ## Installation

 **Recommended Install:**

-**PLEASE USE MANUAL INSTALL FOR NOW.
-THE MOD IS IN BETA AND ISN'T LISTED TILL IT IS STABLE.
-THIS WILL BE REMOVED WHEN ITS AVAILABLE.**

-~~The easiest way to install is through [ModAssistant](https://github.com/Assistant/ModAssistant)!~~
+The easiest way to install is through [ModAssistant](https://github.com/Assistant/ModAssistant)!

 **Manual Install:**

 To install, Download the latest mod from our releases.
-[Click Here](https://github.com/pythonology/BeatTogether/releases)
+[Click Here](https://github.com/BeatTogether/BeatTogether/releases)

 Extract the zip file to your Beat Saber game directory (the one `Beat Saber.exe` is in).
 The `BeatTogether.dll` should end up in your `Plugins` folder (**NOT** the one in `Beat Saber_Data`).

-## How to Play Custom Songs

-**To play a custom song with a Quest user, they must have MQE.
-Tell them to follow the instructions on the Quest Plugin repo.**

-For PC players, doing customs is simple!
-Just go to the install instructions for the MultiplayerExtensions plugin and put it inside your Beat Saber Plugins folder.
-You can view these instructions by clicking [here](https://github.com/Zingabopp/MultiplayerExtensions#installation).